tewarid/tewarid.github.io/_posts/2019/2019-02-15-mqtt-with-rabbitmq-and-node-red.md

 Node-RED, a popular tool to orchestrate IoT devices, can be used to test MQTT.

-To install and use Nede-RED on localhost
+To run Node-RED Docker container

 ```bash
 docker run -it --rm -p 1880:1880 --name mynodered nodered/node-red-docker
 ```

-If you close/kill the above shell and need to run the same container again
+If you kill the above shell and need to run the same container again

 ```bash
 docker start -ai mynodered